dmcaulay/django_online_migration/README.md

     finish_migration("default", "campaign")
 ```

-The migration above implements three different functions: `run`, `restart` and `rename`.
-These functions map to the three possible commands executed by the django management command.
+The migration above implements three functions: `run`, `restart` and `rename`.
+These functions map to the three possible commands executed by the Django management command.

 ### run

 The `run` command is used to start the migration.
 It executes the following steps:
-* Creates the destination table use `DEST_TABLE_SQL`
+* Creates the destination table using `DEST_TABLE_SQL`
 * Creates the indexes using `DEST_INDEXES`
-* Creates  insert, update and delete triggers to keep the tables in sync during the copy
+* Creates  insert, update and delete triggers to keep the tables in sync during the table copy
-* Starts the copy from the original table to the destination table
+* Starts the table copy from the original table to the destination table
-  * `ORIGIN_COLUMNS`, `DEST_COLUMNS` and `RENAMES` are used to map original columns to new columns during the copy.
+  * `ORIGIN_COLUMNS`, `DEST_COLUMNS` and `RENAMES` are used to map original columns to new columns during the table copy.

 To exeucte the run command for migration `0001_campaign` you run the following: